YabsiraYetwale/MernStack-Song-App/README.md

-This is a simple Song App project. to test the application use upto 2.5mb file.
+This is a simple Song App project.

                Features
 Create Song:Users can add new songs to their library by providing the song's title,